hipstersmoothie/next-mdx-blog/README.md

 ### Next Plugin

-To get you blog index to build you must the the `next-blog` next build plugin.
+To get you blog index to build you must the the `next-mdx-blog` next build plugin.
 You must also add `@zeit/next-mdx` to parse your blog posts.

 Make sure to include `mdx` in your `pageExtensions`.